cellml/libcellml/docs/dev_building_web_assembly.rst

 Building
 ========

-libCellML requires two dependencies to be built before libCellML itself can be built.
+libCellML requires two dependencies to be built before `libCellML` itself can be built.
-We will clone and build those first and then move on to building libCellML.
+We will clone and build those first and then move on to building `libCellML`.

 Dependencies
 ------------